 By: Ankur Rishi

-Digital enablement is rapidly suffusing all segments of the automotive value chain, extending all the way up to aftermarket and service.
-Though digital distribution of aftermarket auto parts is currently progressing at a modest pace, with large participants like eBay Motors ($411bn in net sales) dominating the market and smaller niche players like carparts.com ($559m in net sales), advanceautoparts.com ($400m), carid.com ($350m), discounttire.com ($210m) and tirerack.com ($200m) trailing way behind.
-That said, nascent players in specialized segments could turn up the heat on bigger incumbents by progressively refining the cost structure, customer experience, and product features.
-This may well be true of even the automotive IoT market that is currently the preserve of digital biggies.
+Digital enablement is rapidly permeating every facet of the automotive value chain, including the aftermarket and service sectors.
+While the digital distribution of aftermarket auto parts is currently advancing at a steady pace, major players like eBay Motors (with $411bn in net sales) dominate the market, leaving smaller niche players such as carparts.com ($559m), advanceautoparts.com ($400m), carid.com ($350m), discounttire.com ($210m), and tirerack.com ($200m) trailing behind.
+However, emerging players in specialized segments have the potential to disrupt the market by continually improving cost structures, enhancing customer experiences, and introducing innovative product features.
+This trend holds true even for the automotive IoT market, currently dominated by digital giants.

 Contact us now to solve your procurement problems!